AhmedHafeez97/Canvas-Signature-App/README.md

-Simple Signature App that allows a user to save a freehand signature usig mouse pointer on a Canvas.
+Simple JS Application that allows user to create, store and retrieve signatures using Canvas